andyjack/neo-tracker/README.md

 # Some TODO

+* more server maintenance stuff:
+  * etckeeper
+  * logwatch
-* set up letsencrypt auto renewal
+  * cheesy letsencrypt renewal replaced with certbot-auto

 # Development